Koa Switzerland Gmbh: Koa, an Ingredient From “Food Waste” Resources

 Koa is a cocoa fruit juice made from the pulp of the cocoa fruit.
-Since the traditional chocolate industry focuses solely on the cocoa beans, the cocoa pulp, which accounts for 25% of the fruit value, usually ends up in the “food waste” bucket.
-By transforming this “vegetable waste” into a food ingredient, Koa optimises the use of resources, while creating new jobs and increased income in rural communities in Ghana.
-The company thereby supports in particular SDG8 “Decent Work” and SDG12 “Sustainable Consumption and Production Patterns”.
+As the conventional chocolate industry only focuses on the cocoa beans, the cocoa pulp, which accounts for 25% of the fruit’s value, usually ends up in the food waste bin.
+By turning this “plant waste” into a food ingredient, Koa optimizes resource use while creating new jobs and increased income in rural communities in Ghana.
+The company thereby supports SDG 8 “Decent Work” and SDG12 “Sustainable Consumption and Production” in particular.

-Rural Africa is mostly associated with resources, but only with the first stage of the value chain: the extraction of raw materials.
-This limited perception means that the economic potential is only rudimentarily exploited.
-One of the most sought-after West African raw materials is the cocoa fruit, although the chocolate industry is only interested in the cocoa beans.
-The pulp, which represents 25% of the value of this fruit, is lost.
+Rural Africa is usually associated with resources, but only with the first stage of the value chain: the extraction of raw materials.
+This limited perception means that the economic potential is only partially exploited.
+One of the coveted West African raw materials is the cocoa fruit, although the chocolate industry is only interested in the cocoa beans.
+The pulp, which accounts for 25% of the value of this fruit, is lost.

 What is the solution?